oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 ![Create new app integration](https://i.imgur.com/9TpxZvV.png)

-Select a new OIDC integration with a “single-page application” application type and then click **Next**.
-Fill out the details of your new app integration by choosing a name to help you identify it, setting the “Grant type” to “Authorization code” and the “Controlled access” to “Allow everyone in your organization to access.”
+Select a new OIDC integration with a "single-page application" application type and then click **Next**.
+Fill out the details of your new app integration by choosing a name to help you identify it, setting the "Grant type" to "Authorization code" and the "Controlled access" to "Allow everyone in your organization to access."

 Note: We're keeping things simple for now by using a single client ID throughout this whole tutorial.
 In practice, you'd probably want to use separate client IDs for your front-end application and each of your microservices so that you have better audit logs and can better control access.